Relintai/pandemonium_engine_docs/03_usage/09_audio/01_audio_buses.md

 - It can accentuate transients by using a slower attack.
   This can make sound effects more punchy.

-Note:

-    If your goal is to prevent a signal from exceeding a given amplitude altogether, rather than to reduce the dynamic range of the signal, a `limiter ( doc_audio_buses_limiter )` is likely a better choice than a compressor.
+Note: If your goal is to prevent a signal from exceeding a given amplitude altogether, rather than to reduce the dynamic range of the signal, a limiter is likely a better choice than a compressor.

 ### Delay